BetterThanTomorrow/dram/drams/v2/mini_shadow_fullstack/README.md

 The project differes only slightly from what is described in [Fullstack Workflow with shadow-cljs](https://code.thheller.com/blog/shadow-cljs/2024/10/18/fullstack-cljs-workflow-with-shadow-cljs.html):

-* In the original the project REPL is started with `clj -M -m shadow.cljs.devtools.cli clj-repl`, but that doesn't currently work with Calva.
-So this project relies on Calva's shadow-cljs REPL start facilities.
+* In the original the project REPL is started with `clj -M -m shadow.cljs.devtools.cli clj-repl`, but that doesn't start nrepl with the middleware that Calva wants.
+Because of this, this project relies on Calva's shadow-cljs REPL start facilities instead.
-  * For this reason, in [repl/start!](src/dev/repl.clj) we don't start the shadow watcher.
+  * And thus, in [repl/start!](src/dev/repl.clj) we don't start the shadow watcher.
 * In [app.cljs](src/main/acme/frontend/app.cljs) the `:dev/after-load` hook is added for hot reloading to be enabled out of the box.
   * We also make the app do something to the web page it is running in.
 * In [shadow-cljs.edn](shadow-cljs.edn) the `:frontend` build has